cerebro-data/external-docs/docs/SupportedSQL.md

 See [Extending CDAS](ExtendingCDAS.md) for the DDL grammar and other UDF considerations.

-**Internal vs. External Views**
+**Internal verses External Views**

 Cerebro views can be defined as either internal or external.
-This distinction will define how Cerebro evaluates your data at runtime and will have a profound effect when evaluating joins between tables and views.
+This distinction defines how Cerebro evaluates data at runtime.
+It could have a profound effect when evaluating joins between tables and views.

-In both internal and external cases, data will reside in their source systems.
-Cerebro managed data will continue to be managed in Cerebro while external views will continue to be managed by their non-Cerebro source.
-The primary difference between internal and external views is that external data will not be evaluated during a CDAS query.
-External data will not have fine-grained access control, UDFs, and other features that Cerebro can provide to managed datasets.
+In both internal and external cases, data resides in their source systems.
+Cerebro managed data continues to be managed in Cerebro.
+External views continue to be managed by their non-Cerebro source.
+The primary difference between internal and external views is that external data is not evaluated during a CDAS query.
+External data does not have fine-grained access control, UDFs, and other features that Cerebro provides to managed datasets.

-It is because of this property that joins are handled different in internal views vs. external views.
+It is because of this property that joins are handled differently in internal views verses external views.

 ***Internally Defined Joined Views***

-Cerebro will manage the join of internal views created of two tables or views, internal or external, at the query level.
-Cerebro will evaluate at the join prior to being sent to the analytics/compute engine for further processing.
+Cerebro manages the join of internal views created from two tables or views, internal or external, at the query level.
+Cerebro evaluates the join prior to it being sent to the analytics/compute engine for further processing.
 This allows for fine-grained access control and UDF functionality to be applied to the entire view, regardless of where the source data resides.

-Note that CDAS is not a compute engine, so full SQL functionality is not available through the CDAS SQL interface.
-The use of a compute engine for full analytics functionality will be required.
+> **Note:** CDAS is not a compute engine.
+Full SQL functionality is not available through the CDAS SQL interface.
+The use of a compute engine for full analytics functionality is required.
 For a list of known SQL incompatibilities, refer to the [Known Incompabilities](#known-incompatibilities) section in this document.

 ***Externally Defined Joined Views***

 External views created of two tables or views, internal or external, are evaluated in a slightly different way.
-Data managed by CDAS will continue to be evaluated within the CDAS cluster, but the join between the two tables or views will occur in the analytics/compute engine.
-The advantage of this approach is that CDAS will continue to provide fine-grained access control and UDFs on CDAS managed data, while allowing the sometimes heavy compute of a join to be done outside the CDAS system.
+Data managed by CDAS continues to be evaluated within the CDAS cluster.
+But, the join between the two tables or views occurs in the analytics/compute engine.
+The advantage of this approach is that CDAS continues to provide fine-grained access control and UDFs on CDAS managed data, while allowing the sometimes heavy compute of a join to be done outside the CDAS system.

-This approach will require an external analytics/compute engine such as Hive or Spark to complete the join prior to execution.
+This approach requires an external analytics/compute engine, such as Hive or Spark to complete the join prior to execution.

 **Creating External Views**

-This section provides a number of examples of common `EXTERNAL` view uses:
+This section provides a number of example common `EXTERNAL` view uses:

-To create views that do not need to be evaluated in CDAS, an external view can be used:
+To create views that do not require evaluation in CDAS, an external view can be used:

 ```sql
 CREATE EXTERNAL VIEW random_user_subset AS SELECT * FROM all_users WHERE rand() % 10 = 0
 ```

-Note that views on aggregate functions need to be created as `EXTERNAL` views, since the aggregates are computed in compute applications like Hive or Spark.
+> **Note:** Views on aggregate functions need to be created as `EXTERNAL` views, since the aggregates are computed in compute applications like Hive or Spark.

 ```sql